 Team Shieldworkz

-February 12, 2025
+12 February 2025

 Early days

 In the last five years alone, mass rapid transit and power and water systems across the globe have been attacked and shut by hackers.
 Many of these attacks were designed to manipulate the behavior of the masses and in some instances to inflict unacceptable damage to the economies of the countries involved.
-Attacks on massive IoT systems like the command and control setup of a smart city could cause disruption of the scale that we have never seen before.
+Attacks on massive IoT systems like the command-and-control setup of a smart city could cause disruption of the scale that we have never seen before.

 Inherent vulnerabilities